WebView-CG/charter/charter.md

 ## Scope of Work

 The WebView Community Group will:
-* identify the issues, challenges, and limitations that arise from the usage of WebViews, regardless of the platform and type of device they're used on,
+* identify the issues, challenges, and limitations that arise from the usage of WebViews, regardless of the platform and type of device they're used on, including gathering support data to document interoperable surface of WebViews,
 * determine whether they can be addressed through improvements to the Web Platform, WebView capabilities, the surrounding ecosystem (e.g. documentation, testing frameworks), or through other mechanisms,
-* develop technical proposals (explainers) targetting the agreed upon issues, challenges, and limitations that would be implemented in a WebView,
+* develop technical proposals (explainers) targeting the agreed upon issues, challenges, and limitations that would be implemented in a WebView,
 * raise awareness about the impact of WebViews for Web technologies in relevant communities (e.g. existing W3C groups)

 ### Out of Scope